YunusEmreKarakose/ParalelComputing/IsingModel-Final/README.md

 we are seeing all computation with L=16 value lower 30 min to 18 min(computation error increase in parallel version due to some resources).
 There is two output file in ./source with L=16 value runned at Intel® Core™ i7-4510U Processor for parallel and sequantial.
 When look at the time results in files.
 In parallel implementation, do_step() function consumes avarage 64 sec while sequantial do_step() consumes avarage 27 sec.
-But in paralel version four(num_threads(4)) do_step function runs same time and finish.
-So parallel implementation finish fast.
+But in paralel version four(num_threads(4)) do_step function runs at the same time and finishes.
+So parallel implementation finishes fast.

 Compiled with:"-std=c++11 -fopenmp -lpthread"